dkhorev/events-to-datadog-bridge/README.md

 # events-to-datadog-bridge
-Simple app to allow ingestion of events with http requests and bridge them to Datadog metrics API.
+Simple app to ingest events with http requests and bridge them to Datadog metrics API.

 ![schema](docs/events-to-datadog-bridge.drawio.png)

 ## Goals
 - target of <1000ms response time with 100 RPS
+- events are relayed to datadog as metrics once a minute

 ## Installation